oauth-wg/oauth-cross-device-security/draft-ietf-oauth-cross-device-security.md

 The Client Initiated Backchannel Authentication [@CIBA] follows this pattern.

 ## Hybrid Pattern
-The figure below shows an example of the client requesting the authorization server to initiate an authorization on the user's authorization device via the backchannel.
+The figure below shows an example of the client requesting the authorization server to initiate an authorization request via the backchannel.

 ~~~ ascii-art
                               (B) Backchannel Authorization